 - What Treatment for Blocked Fallopian Tubes?

 Fallopian tubes are an important part of a female reproductive system.
-These are two thin tubes which carry mature eggs from ovaries to uterus.
+These are two thin tubes which carry mature eggs from ovaries to the uterus.
 They are very important during the process of fertilization which takes place when eggs are traversing through fallopian tubes on their way to the uterus.
 When fallopian tubes are blocked, it becomes difficult for the sperms to get through the tube to fertilize an egg that has moved out from an ovary.
 A blocked fallopian tube does not allow sperm to pass through the fallopian tube for fertilizing the egg.
-Around 40 percent cases of infertility in women are caused by blocked fallopian tubes.
+(1) Around 40 percent of cases of infertility in women is caused by blocked fallopian tubes.
 In cases where both the tubes are blocked, couples are advised to go for IVF treatment.
 Fallopian Tubes are also called oviducts, salpinges or uterine tubes.
 However, there are both surgical and non-surgical options available to treat damaged or blocked fallopian tubes in order to get pregnant.
-The chances of conceiving after tubal surgery depends on the age of a woman, the health of the partner’s sperm and the amount of damage to the tubes.
+The chances of conceiving after tubal surgery depend on the age of a woman, the health of the partner’s sperm and the amount of damage to the tubes.
+(2)

 Blocked fallopian tubes do not often cause symptoms.
 However, some women report experiencing the following symptoms:

-- Mild or regular pain on one side of abdomen.
+- Mild or regular pain on one side of the abdomen.
 This usually happens in a type of blockage called hydrosalpinx.
 Hydrosalpinx occurs when fluid fills and enlarges the blocked fallopian tube.

 - Unusual vaginal discharge